Gorzontrok/Mods-Broforce/Skeleton Dead Face/README.md

 # Skeleton Dead Face
  [NexusMods Page](https://www.nexusmods.com/broforce/mods/5)
- Repace all of the dead avatar to the skeleton one from Expendabros.
+ Replace all of the dead avatar to the skeleton one from Expendabros.
  ![](.img/showcase.png?raw=true)

 ## Installation :
- For the latest release it's [here](https://github.com/Gorzon38/Broforce-Mods/releases/tag/SkeletonDeadFace).
+ * The latest Release it's in the `/Release` folder.

+## Know Issue :
+* None

+## Incompatible :
+ * None